coreruleset/modsecurity-crs-docker/README.md

 | SSL_PORT  | Port number where the SSL enabled webserver is listening (Default: `443`) |
 | TIMEOUT  | Number of seconds for a keep-alive client connection to stay open on the server side (Default: `60s`) |
 | WORKER_CONNECTIONS  | Maximum number of simultaneous connections that can be opened by a worker process (Default: `1024`) |

+### Openresty ENV Variables

+Openresty uses the same environment variables as the nginx version.

 ### ModSecurity ENV Variables